franciscosimore/pytorch-dl-practice/README.md

 - [ ] Incorporate auxiliary scripts to create visualizations for understanding and README.md
 - [ ] Implement a centralized form of helper functions that are commonly used
 - [ ] Implement good global, local, and constant variables nomenclature
-- [ ] Add better evaluation benchmarks and save them (using KPI and visualizations)
+- [ ] Add better evaluation benchmarks and save them (using KPI and visualizations)...
+- [ ] ... also for model against model!
-- [ ] Implement good prediction/inference script (with visualizations)
+- [ ] Implement good prediction/inference script (with visualizations)...
+- [ ] ... also for custom data!
+- [ ] Add the option to troubleshoot PyTorch models by passing dummy data into it
+- [ ] IMPORTANT (BUG): fix when getting dataloaders (RuntimeError)